Noaaan/MythicMetals/PATCHNOTES.md

 - Fixed an issue related to music discs being eaten by the jukebox
 - Removed uneccesary Carmot Armor Rendering
+- Updated and adjusted Better Combat integration
+- Durasteel Engine is craftable from tags (allowing compatability with mods like PSWG)

+### Aquarium Rework

+Aquarium is undergoing a rework.

+#### Aquarium Conduit Blocks

+These blocks are special in that they only work within the range of an active conduit.
+- Aquarium Resonator
+  - Grants you stronger Conduit Power, meaning you can mine even faster underwater!
+- Aquarium Steward
+  - Damages nearby mobs, similar to the regular conduit, albeit with increased range and damage

 ### Texture changes